ARTICLE I: NAME AND OFFICES

 Section III: Resignation and Removal

-A member of a committee may resign at any time by delivering written notice to the chairman of the committee or the Board of Governors.
-The Board may at any time remove a member of a committee with or without cause.
+A member of a committee may resign at any time by delivering written notice to the chairman of the committee.
+The BOG may at any time remove a member of a committee with or without cause.

 Section IV: Vacancies

-If a vacancy occurs on a committee, the Board shall nominate a candidate to fill the vacancy.
+If a vacancy occurs on a committee, the chairman of the committee shall select a candidate to fill the vacancy.

 Section V: Committee Meetings

-Each committee shall meet at such times and places and upon such notice as it may determine.
+Each committee shall meet at such times and places as agreed upon.

 Section VI: Powers and Duties

-Each committee has the authority and shall perform the duties set forth in these Bylaws, if any, and to the extent consistent with these Bylaws, has the authority and shall perform the duties prescribed by the Board or by direction of the chairman of the committee if authorized by the Board.
+Each committee has the authority and shall perform the duties as set forth by the BOG or by the direction of the chairman of the committee.
 No committee may:

-B. approve a dissolution, merger, or the sale, pledge, or transfer of Club assets;
+2) approve a dissolution, merger, or the sale, pledge, or transfer of ASC assets;

-C. adopt, amend, or repeal the Articles of Incorporation of these Bylaws; or
+3) adopt, amend, or repeal the Articles of Incorporation of these bylaws; or

-D. purchase, sell, lease, transfer, or encumber any personal property of the Club without the prior written consent of the Board.
+4) purchase, sell, lease, transfer, or encumber any personal property of ASC without the prior written consent of the BOG.

 ARTICLE VII: FINANCES